-If you stroke a sleepy or unsuspecting cat and it replies with a trill, you’ve given your pet a little surprise.
-A trill is a cat’s way of jumping, but in a friendly way.
+If you stroke a sleepy or unsuspecting cat and it replies with a trill, you’ve given your cat a little surprise.
+A trill is a cat’s way of jumping but in a friendly way.
 Your cat is also replying to your affection with a greeting.

 This shows that your cat is at ease around you and doesn’t mind being woken by you.
-Some cats become aggressive if woken up, but a trill indicates that your cat is content.
+Some cats become aggressive if woken up, but a trill indicates that your cat is contented.

 Do All Cats Trill?

 Cats with livelier personalities are more likely to trill, but not all cats do.
 It all comes down to character.
-Cats who are naturally shy or aggressive may never trill.
+Cats that are naturally shy or aggressive may never trill.
 Nervous cats who aren’t keen on being around people might not display trilling tendencies either.
-To put it in simple terms: it’s not unnatural for a cat not to trill.
+It’s not unnatural for a cat not to trill.

 Cats that were abandoned at birth or grew up with an absent mother are less likely to trill.
 Without a mother cat to teach the sound, it’s unlikely that a cat will have learned to produce a trill.

 This is even more likely in single-cat households.
-Though, a cat that lives in a home with other felines might pick up trilling from the other animals if they’re prone to making the noise too.
-Motherly cats will display this trait more than cats who are unhappy about new felines entering the household.
+Though, a cat that lives in a home with other felines might pick up trilling from the other animals if they’re prone to making the noise.
+Motherly cats will display this trait more than cats that are unhappy about new felines entering the household.

 Is Trilling a Sign That Something’s Wrong?

 In most cases, trilling indicates that your cat is happy and comfortable in your company.
 Other sounds, like low-pitched meowing or hissing, are indicators that something is wrong.
-Trilling is reserved for joyous occasions; as a greeting or affection-seeking exercise, for example.
+Trilling is reserved for joyous occasions, such as a greeting or affection-seeking exercise.

 However, cats sometimes become more attached to their owners as they grow older and begin to need extra care, especially if their sensory perception starts to deteriorate.
 They might want to spend more time with you and crave attention as their bodies and behaviors begin to change.
 This is entirely normal, but it’s always wise to keep an eye on any changes in sound or excessive, frequent vocalization.

 Underlying issues might be at play, including pain, injury, or illness.
-While excessive trilling is rarely a sign of something wrong, it’s vital to establish the reason for your cat’s increased trilling in case medical attention is required.
+While excessive trilling is rarely a sign of something wrong, it’s vital to establish why your cat’s increased trilling in case medical attention is required.

 Trilling vs. Purring

-Both trilling and purring fall under the same category.
-Both are vocalizations that are made with the mouth closed and are primarily used as a greeting.
+Trilling and purring fall under the same category.
+Both are vocalizations made with the mouth closed and are primarily used as a greeting.
 Cats also make both sounds to gain recognition, approval, and affection from their owners.

-Unlike a purr, however, a trill is a softer, more high-pitched sound.
-It always has a friendly meaning, while purring can sometimes be a sign of illness, sadness, injury, or hunger.
+Unlike a purr, a trill is a softer, more high-pitched sound.
+It always has a friendly meaning, while purring can sometimes signify illness, sadness, injury, or hunger.
 A journey in Scientific Journal explains that purring can be deciphered from the more stressful moments in a cat’s life.
 Purring is usually a difficult sound to understand as it hides a plethora of emotions.
 It’s also difficult to tell whether a purr is a happy or sad sound.